Research Enterprises Limited: Tizard Mission

 On 16 August, Henry Tizard visited the NRC as part of what would become the Tizard Mission.
 He met Mackenzie and Fowler but found them preoccupied, testing a local invention that proceeded to fail.
 He spent the rest of the day meeting politicians and had dinner with Prime Minister Mackenzie King.
 Over the next three days he surveyed the Canadian research capabilities, and was told by Fowler that the NRC had little to do, which is why they were testing silly inventions.

 When he asked about radar, knowing they had been briefed on the topic by famous Canadian explorer Charles Wright in early 1939, Tizard was saddened to learn that only a small amount of money had been spent on studying the matter, and this only started in September 1939.
 Although several rounds of funding had followed, including $40,000 in May 1940, the NRC efforts had been somewhat bumbling, successful only in developing a Coast Defence radar that was state-of-the-art for 1938.
 Nevertheless, with this minor success, in July the government approved the building of a small radar factory employing 130 to 140 people.

 Having moved on to Washington on 9 September, Tizard was later joined by a small team from the NRC to coordinate the efforts of the three nations.
-Tizard told Fowler that they should immediately begin to work on starting production of the Air-to-Surface Vessel radar (ASV), used to search for ships and submarines.
+Tizard told Fowler that they should immediately begin to work on starting production of the air-to-surface-vessel (ASV) radar, used to search for ships and submarines.
 Of the variety of small radars developed by that time, ASV was technically the simplest.
 After the main work of the Mission was over, on 24 October the remaining Tizard Mission members returned to Ottawa and found that their meetings the previous month had a profound effect.
 Instead of the small radar factory originally envisioned, plans were now underway for a major electronics factory, employing hundreds.
 Just how large was the only matter of debate.

 Tizard had returned to the UK by this point, and his position with the coordinating group had been taken over by John Cockcroft.
 The NRC explained that plans had not been formalized because the UK government had not placed any firm orders, nor indicated when or how large those orders might be.
 Cockcroft took it upon himself to write an official memo outlining a development plan including the immediate construction of a factory to build ASV sets for both UK and US use, followed by a microwave-frequency gun-laying set for anti-aircraft guns, and another seven projects of lower priority.
 He also suggested building out the capacity to produce the required vacuum tubes and similar electronics to support the programs.
 He concluded that the factory should be large enough to support sales to both the UK and US.